ciropom/ciropom.github.io/about.md

 from 2012 to 2014 I was a Researcher and Developer in the R&D Unit of a simulation-based engineering company in the field of artificial intelligence and from 2016 I am a Researcher in the field of systems biology,  data analysis, modelling and simulation of biological systems at [COSBI](https://cosbi.eu/) in Rovereto, Trento.

+I also hold the CEH (Certified Ethical Hacker) certification in computer security.